dspeyer/dspeyer.github.io/magic.md

 #### Musical Duration
 Prerequisite: Bard, perform (any music) +10.
-If you cast a spell with a duration while performing music, you may set the duration to “as long as the music lasts” at no cost.
+If you cast a spell with a duration while performing music, you may treat all time metamagics as half cost (round up).
+However, the spell ends immediately if you stop performing music.
+*This feat only applies to spells cast from this source*

+#### Musical Reach
+Prerequisite: Bard, perform (any music) +10.
+If you cast a spell while performing music, you may treat all targetting and spacial metamagics as half cost (round up).
+All targets must be able to hear your music.
-*This feat only applies to spells cast from these sources*
+*This feat only applies to spells cast from this source*

 #### Silent Song
 Prerequisites: Bard, Telepathy